vovanmix/react-starter/readme.md

 handleSubmit = (data) => {...};
 ```

+### Code style
+Please use Eslint linter for managing a consistent code style.
+It also helps avoid popular errors and bad practices in JS and in React.
+The battle tested config is included and it should be very helpful.
+Eslint is already installed and the only needed part is to install a plugin for the IDE.
+It should be easy to find.
+Atom plugin: https://github.com/AtomLinter/linter-eslint

 ### Dev hot reloading
 When running `yarn watch`, after making any changes to js or css source files, changes will be automatically
 reflected in the opened browser window without page reload.
 That means that if you add